-Michelle Salt was a member of Canada’s first ever Paralympic Games snowboard team in 2014.
-She was the only Canadian in women’s competition and placed ninth in the snowboard cross.
-She joined the national team a year earlier.
-She lives in Calgary and trains with Evolve Snowboard Club at COP and Lake Louise.
+Michelle Salt was a member of Canada’s first ever Paralympic Games snowboard team that competed at the Sochi 2014 Paralympic Games.
+She was the only Canadian in the women’s competition and placed ninth in the snowboard cross.
+She first joined the national team a year earlier.

 When she’s not training, she enjoys other sports such as cycling, wakeboarding and kayaking.
 She also spends time speaking for STARS and Canadian Blood services as a patient/recipient.